Cat and Kitten Vaccinations

 You cat will only require non-core cat vaccinations if, for some reason, they are particularly at risk of infection and need extra protection.
 This can be if you’re thinking of breeding from your cats, for example, or if you’re planning to travel overseas with your cat or kitten.

-Do vaccinations guarantee protection?
+Do cat vaccinations guarantee protection?

-Do vaccines offer immediate protection?
+Do cat vaccinations offer immediate protection?

-Depending on the vaccine, there may be some delay in effectiveness, so if your cat needs to stay in a cattery, or you’re considering taking your cat abroad, make sure you do your homework and find out which vaccinations are needed well in advance.
+Depending on the vaccine, there may be some delay in effectiveness.
+So if your cat needs to stay in a cattery, or you’re considering taking your cat abroad, make sure you do your homework and find out which vaccinations are needed well in advance.

 Vaccines are designed to help your cat stay happy and healthy – so it’s best to get them carried out as soon as possible.
-As always, if you have any concerns about your cats health, including what vaccinations they may need, make an appointment to chat things over with your vet.
+As always, if you have any concerns about your cat’s health, including what vaccinations they may need, make an appointment to chat things over with your vet.